rexrainbow/phaser3-rex-notes/docs/docs/canvasinput.md

 - Parameters of [DynamicText](dynamictext.md#create-instance)...
 - Parameters of hidden-text-editor
-    - `edit.type` : Type of element
+    - `inputType` : Type of element
         - `'text'`, `'password'`, `'textarea'`, ...
-    - `edit.enterClose` : Set `true` to close input text when enter-key was pressed.
+    - `enterClose` : Set `true` to close input text when enter-key was pressed.
 Default value is true.
+- Callbacks
-    - `edit.onOpen` : Callback invoked when focus on this hidden input text.
+    - `onOpen` : Callback invoked when focus on this hidden input text.
         ```javascript
         function (textObject, txt) {
         }
         ```
-    - `edit.onClose` : Callback invoked when blur.
+    - `onClose` : Callback invoked when blur.
         ```javascript
         function (textObject, txt) {
         }
         ```
-    - `edit.onUpdate` :
+    - `onUpdate` :
         - A callback invoked in each tick of editing.
             ```javascript
             function (text, textObject, txt) {